Botticena/GTAW-Fur/README.md

 See quick stats about your favorites, collections, and submissions, plus some quick links.

 ### My Favorites
-View all your saved furniture, remove items you don't need anymore, and export everything as `/sf` commands.
+View all your saved furniture, remove items you don't need anymore, **clear all favorites in one click**, and export everything as `/sf` commands.

 ### My Collections
 Create new collections, edit existing ones (name, description, make them public/private), add or remove furniture, share public collections, export them, or delete them.

 ### Submissions
 Submit new furniture, suggest edits, see the status of your submissions (pending, approved, rejected), edit pending ones before they're reviewed, and see feedback if something gets rejected.
+While filling out furniture details, the dashboard will **suggest potential duplicates** so you can avoid adding near-identical items by mistake.

 ---